hx-trigger

 hx-target="#search-results"/>

-The response from the /register
+The response from the /search

 url will be appended to the div

-with the id response-div
+with the id search-results

 .